 The following Robinson Crusoe essay contains the answer to the stated question.
 The composition of the novel “Robinson Crusoe” is an open structure of the chronicle and concentric type that forms the plot of the work in a self-narrative memoir form.
 This is basically a composition of direct time, however with a certain amount of retrospective, especially in the island part.
 A special feature of the novel is also the change of compositional techniques and forms of composition: from biography, adventure novel, memoirs, diary to a fictional manner.

 Components of the structure of the work that are interspersed with the text and that increase its amusement are also: various inventories, registers, calculations; elements of the play; story in the story; deviations; prayer and edification.
 According to the genre, the novel about Robinson belongs to travel novels.
 However, the hero’s travels break off very early and are replaced by a monotonous life on an uninhabited island.
 The novel can be called adventure, but Robinson had almost no adventures for 25 years of life on the island.
 The main conflicts of the novel will be discussed in the following Robinson Crusoe essay.
+If you will have any troubles writing an essay on this particular topic, feel free to ask our writers to do my essay and get a unique essay sample on your request.

 What are the conflicts in Robinson Crusoe?
 What types of conflict (physical, moral, intellectual, or emotional) did you notice in this novel?